rmuif/docs/docs/pages.md

 }>
 <TabItem value="index.js">

-This file’s main purpose is to make it easier to import your page component.
+This file’s purpose is to make it easier to import your page component.
 It sets the default export value to your actual component, so you don’t have to write your component name two times when importing it.

 ```jsx
 export { default } from "./MessagesPage";